alejoceballos/jenkings-vagrant-github/README.md

 When events are triggered in Github, it must contact our Jenkins server with a message indicating which event has been triggered.

 #### 1) Installing NGROK

+*"ngrok allows you to expose a web server running on your local machine to the internet."* ([Getting started with NGROK](https://ngrok.com/docs#expose "NGROK"))

     sudo apt-get install ngrok-client